looker-open-source/block-bqml-automl/README.md

 #### <font size=5>4a. input_data.view </font><font color='red'> (REQUIRED)

 The input_data.view is where you define the data to use as input into the model.
+The input data to AutoML Tables must be between 1,000 and 100 million rows, and less than 100 GB.
 The Block's example input_data.view is a SQL derived table, so the use case refinement will update the derived_table syntax and all dimensions and measures to match the use case.
 We recommend using SQL Runner to test your query and generate the Derived Table syntax (see [SQL Runner](https://docs.looker.com/data-modeling/learning-lookml/sql-runner-create-dts) documentation for more information).
 The steps are below.

 | steps | example |
 | -- | -- |